ncrmro/website/posts/2021_01_02_apollo-cache-testing.md

 working with [Graphql Mutations](https://graphql.org/learn/queries/#mutations).

-In this case, while working on [JTX](https://jtronics.exchange/) I was trying to show a list of user parts, then creating a new part which should then be reflected in the [React](https://reactjs.org/) frontend.
+In this case, while working on [JTX](https://jtronics.exchange/) I was trying to show a list of user parts, then creating a new used part which should then be reflected in the [React](https://reactjs.org/) frontend.

-After taking a look at your GraphQL cache you might find you need to explicitly request ids for every object and in your mocks you will need to remember to apply the `__typname` field.
+After taking a look at your GraphQL cache you might find things are not being cached, this is because you need to explicitly request ids for every object and in your mocks you will need to remember to apply the `__typname` field.

-The best way to ensure your cache is set up correctly (especially in testing where GQL responses are mocked) is to compare it to a clean cache only modified by built-in Apollo Queries.
+When testing Mutations modifying the cache or what the cache should look like during testing it's best to extract the cache in testing and compare with the cache in your application.

 ### GraphQL Caching

 [This article](https://www.apollographql.com/blog/demystifying-cache-normalization/) goes much more in-depth into how the Apollo GraphQL cache works by implementing cache normalization.

-But this might be what your cache looks like while browsing your parts on JTX.
-As we can see it's just an object!
+The cache is simply an object!

 #### Unique Identifies

-Each of the keys is the GraphQL cache is `__typename` + the `id` ([uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier) in this case) this is the object's Unique Identifier.
+Each of the keys is the GraphQL cache is `__typename` + the `id` ([uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier) in this case) this is the object's Unique Identifier in side of your cache.

 ```json
 {